 May 12, 2023

-Constructive Analysis of Semicircular Elements: From Orthogonal Projections to Semicircular Elements not only examines the constructions and free-probabilistic properties of semicircular elements, as defined within the text, but also consider certain Banach-space operators acting on these ...
+This book not only examines the constructions and free-probabilistic properties of semicircular elements, as defined within the text, but also considers certain Banach-space operators acting on these semicircular elements and shows how they deform (i.e., preserve-or-distort) the semicircular law ...

 By Ilwoo Cho